 Motivation

 When designers and developers see people with disabilities use products like theirs, most are highly motivated by a new understanding of accessibility.
-Rather than seeing accessibility as only a checklist item, the real-life experience shows the human side of accessibility.
-Designers and developers get a different level of understanding of the opportunity for their work to impact lives.
+They understand the human interaction aspects of accessibility and go beyond approaching accessibility as only a checklist item.
+Designers and developers can see the opportunity for their work to impact lives.
 When managers and stakeholders share such experiences of people with disabilities using their products, it often helps get resources budgeted and scheduled to address accessibility well.

 How to Involve Users throughout Your Project

 This section focuses on including real people in the process.
-Note that accessibility considerations should be addressed even earlier in the project; really from project inception so that accessibility is considered early in project planning, budgeting, scheduling, and such.
-Accessibility should also be included in your user-centered design processes (UCD) or other design methodologies and techniques; for example, ensure that the use cases, user analysis, personas, scenarios, workflows, design walkthroughs, etc. include people with disabilities and older users.
+Address accessibility from the earliest stage of the project.
+For example, consider accessibility during planning, budgeting, scheduling and such.
+Include accessibility in your user-centered design processes (UCD) or other design methodologies and techniques.
+For example, ensure that people with disabilities and older users are included in use cases, user analysis, personas, scenarios, workflows, design walkthroughs, etc.

 Below are the basics that you can do yourself to include users in your projects.
 If you have the resources, consider getting assistance from accessibility, disability, and user-centered design specialists.